 Hello.
-I’m Emmett, but my students usually call me Dr. M. During my 30-year teaching career I’ve had the opportunity to teach and counsel at virtually every level, from elementary through secondary, college, graduate and professional levels.
-I'm also a NY Times Bestselling Author and love every phase of teaching others how to read, write and speak the English Language.
+I’m Emmett Murphy, but my students usually call me Dr. M. During my 30-year teaching career I’ve had the opportunity to teach and counsel at virtually every level, from elementary through secondary, college, graduate and professional levels.
+I'm also a NY Times Bestselling Author and love every phase of teaching others how to read, write and speak English, including public speaking, writing fiction or professional reports.

 I enjoy: helping a young elementary student grasp the ins and outs of reading through both phonic and whole language methods; assisting a high school student grasp the strategy and techniques required to master the AP Advanced Writing Exam; guiding a collegiate or graduate student through the conceptual hurdles of a thesis or dissertation; and, helping a new arrival to America navigate the unique paths of English communication.